JZuming/EET/README.md

       order by c_0 desc limit 1));
 ```

-For each non-logic bug (e.g., crash, internal error), EET record two SQL queries:
+For each non-logic bug (e.g., crash, internal error), EET records the following:

-- *db_setup.sql*: this query is used to set up a database under test (e.g., create tables, insert rows).
+- *db_setup.sql*: this query is used to set up a database under test (e.g., create tables, insert rows)
-- *unexpected.sql*: a randomly generated query that trigger a crash or an internal error.
+- *unexpected.sql*: a randomly generated query that triggers a crash or an internal error
+- *unexpected.err*: the error information caused by unexpected.sql

 An example of a crash in PostgreSQL: